 Informatica has now arrived at the leading edge of digital content delivery.
 For example, it can identify Chief Data Officers and others whose IDs reside in Marketo Engage.
 The Adobe IDs are hashed and sent to Adobe Audience Manager, so that these visitors receive a highly relevant experience at the website.
-Other site visitors travel their own path based on their roles, interests and behavior.
+Other site visitors travel their own path based on their roles, interests and behaviour.
 “It’s a much more audience-centric approach than we had in the past,” Appleby explains.

-On the horizon, Informatica will be tapping into Adobe’s machine learning features to further enhance omnichannel experiences that self-learns and acts on the behavioral data so the site generates pages dynamically to display product recommendations, offers, customer stories or webinars that are most relevant to the visitor.
+On the horizon, Informatica will be tapping into Adobe’s machine learning features to further enhance omnichannel experiences that self-learns and acts on the behavioural data so the site generates pages dynamically to display product recommendations, offers, customer stories or webinars that are most relevant to the visitor.
 In addition, “it provides immersive content that encourages them to binge-learn about those solutions,” Appleby says.

 “We had to stay a step ahead of customer interests and align with the unique journey they are on.
 The experiences we deliver to them couldn’t be based on our terms, it had to be based on their intent.”

 Group Vice President, Corporate and Digital Marketing for Informatica